Heather Moffat, Executive Director

-Liz grew up in the San Lorenzo Valley before heading off to UC Berkeley to pursue a degree in anthropology and Celtic studies.
-While there she conducted research on baboon teeth morphology for the Integrative Biology Department and interned with the Hearst Museum of Anthropology.
-She continued her education at the University of Washington in Seattle where she earned an MA in the little known field of Museology.
+Liz grew up in the redwoods of the San Lorenzo Valley before heading off to UC Berkeley to pursue a degree in anthropology and Celtic studies.
+While there she conducted research on baboon teeth morphology for the Museum of Vertebrate Zoology and interned with the Hearst Museum of Anthropology.
+She continued her education at the University of Washington in Seattle where she earned an MA in the little known field of Museology and studied all things museum-related.
 She gained a broad understanding of museums through coursework and internships at the Burke Museum of Natural History, the Woodland Park Zoo, and the Experience Music Project and Science Fiction Museum.
-Liz is passionate about public understanding and engagement in science and as the current Visitor Services Manager, she manages the public spaces of the Museum.
+Liz is a true museum nerd and is passionate about public understanding and engagement in science.
+As the current Visitor Services Manager, she manages the public spaces of the Museum.

 Peter was raised in the outskirts of Rochester, New York.
 It was here in the surrounding forests, that he began his lifelong love of the outdoors.
 While attending Calvin College as a history and archaeology student, this curiosity took greater shape as he began taking notice of environmental issues and the ideas of stewardship.
 This interest spring-boarded a career in environmental education that has meandered through two outdoor schools in central California.
 Professionally, Peter has also worked with adults and children with varying disabilities.
-Peter coordinates the Neary Lagoon Wetland Walk Program and assists with education programs at the museum.
+Peter coordinates the Neary Lagoon and Pogonip Programs and assists with education programs at the Museum.
 While his passions lie in education and environment, you may also see Peter around town riding his bike, out hiking, or checking out local music.